 South Africa is divided into nine provinces, namely Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, Mpumulanga, Northern Cape, North West and the Western Cape.
 Major cities include the modern economic hub of Johannesburg, coastal Cape Town picturesquely perched between mountain and sea, historic Pretoria and the 'sun and surf central' city of Durban.

 South Africa enjoys a temperate and pleasant climate, with warm sunny days most of the year.
 The seasons of the southern hemisphere are opposite to those in the northern hemisphere so South African summers run from November to February.
 South Africa enjoys one of the world's highest average daily hours of sunshine.
+Mozambique has a tropical climate with the warmest time to visit being October to February and the coolest in June and July.

 Water temperatures will average 18-22ºC, so a minimum 5mm wetsuit, with vest, hood and booties is recommended, or 7mm semi-dry.